Layr-Labs/eigenlayer-middleware/docs/AVS-Guide.md

 ![Doc Outline](./images/middleware_outline_doc.png)

 # Introduction
 In designing EigenLayer, the EigenLabs team aspired to make minimal assumptions about the structure of AVSs built on top of it.
-If you are getting started looking at EigenLayer's codebase, the `Slasher.sol` contains most of the logic that actually mediates the interactions between EigenLayer and AVSs.
-Additionally, there is a general-purpose [/middleware/ folder][middleware-folder-link], which contains code that can be extended, used directly, or consulted as a reference in building an AVS on top of EigenLayer.
+If you are getting started looking at [EigenLayer][eigenlayer-repo-link]'s codebase, the `Slasher.sol` contains most of the logic that actually mediates the interactions between EigenLayer and AVSs.
+This repo contains code that can be extended, used directly, or consulted as a reference in building an AVS on top of EigenLayer.
 Note that there will be a single, EigenLayer-owned, `Slasher.sol` contract, but all the `middleware` contracts are AVS-specific and need to be deployed separately by AVS teams.

 ## Important Terminology
 - **Tasks** - A task in EigenLayer is the smallest unit of work that operators commit to perform when serving an AVS.
 These tasks may be associated with one or more slashing conditions applicable to the AVS.